 We believe that the foundation of successful treatment includes thoughtfully listening to our clients’ needs and collaborating with our clients to help them reach their goals.
 Some techniques that may be used are Motivational Interviewing, which deeply respects a client’s autonomy to make their own decisions while also focusing discussion on imagining and exploring the benefits of a life without addiction and Acceptance and Commitment Therapy (ACT), which helps clients identify things that are important to them in order to begin creating a life consistent with those values.

-A large component of The Program is dedicated to creating a sense of community through group support.
-Facilitated by a psychologist, our group therapy modality serves to help clients explore the nature of their addiction, gain insight into self-management techniques, explore prior traumatic experiences, and ultimately develop healthy coping mechanisms that replace substances/habitual behavior and increase self-esteem and confidence.
+A large component of The Program is dedicated to creating a sense of community through group support Facilitated by a psychologist, our group therapy modality serves to help clients explore the nature of their addiction, gain insight into self-management techniques, explore prior traumatic experiences, and ultimately develop healthy coping mechanisms that replace substances/habitual behavior and increase self-esteem and confidence.

 A paramount goal of The Program is to help clients achieve results and sustain change through insights and connections made in individual therapy with their psychologist.
 Our psychologists are trained to help clients identify areas of improvement and track their progress.
-To ensure that treatment is truly tailored to the individual, each client will participate in two hours of weekly one-on-one therapy to explore the personal application of the general skills and strategies learned in group.
-This time can also be used to explore other factors that interact with addiction, including past trauma, relationships, identity, and emotional health.
+Meet our team here to learn more about each psychologist.

 Addiction can be an isolating experience that causes damage to relationships with family and friends.
 Repairing these foundational relationships is an important part of maintaining a healthy and fulfilling life.
 We encourage our clients to invite their family or loved ones in for family therapy sessions to explore old dynamics and patterns and increase their network of support.

 Discovering and developing the mind/body relationship is essential in helping clients build connections to themselves and the world around them.
 Each week at The Program includes two hours of guided meditation, which is the skill of raising awareness of thoughts, physical sensations, and emotions to increase presence of mind.

 Clients will have access to the remarkable team of psychiatrists from Williamsburg Psychiatry Group, who utilize pharmacotherapy approaches to treat alcoholism, alleviate opiate addiction, and manage medication.
 Psychiatrists are also available, at an added cost, to provide care for psychiatric conditions beyond substance abuse, including mood disorders, anxiety, psychotic disorders, personality disorders, trauma-related disorders, and ADHD.

 Comprehensive addiction treatment recognizes the value of neuropsychological testing at various phases of recovery and uses those findings to create a more personalized and transformative treatment experience.
 At an added cost, The Program offers neuropsychological testing that can answer very specific questions regarding cognitive issues that may have resulted from, or contributed to, addiction.